All uniform information comes from CCR 145-2

 CLASS A:

 Class A uniforms consist of a black coat, referred to as a "blouse".
-Like the Class B, it comes with the grey-blue shirt, white undershirt, and blue pants.
-Class A uniforms are worn in the winter, during colder weather.
+It comes with the grey-blue shirt, white undershirt, blue pants, a black tie or a neck-tab, a belt, black socks, and the blouse.
+Class A uniforms are worn in the winter, and for formal events.

 Class A uniforms require the wear of the "torch" insignia pieces, as well as a tie for males and a neck-tab for females.